mchaput/whoosh/docs/source/nested.rst

 Whoosh's full-text index is essentially a flat database of documents.
-However, Whoosh supports two techniques for simulating the indexing and querying of hiearchical documents, tha is, sets of documents that form a parent-child hierarchy, such as "Chapter - Section - Paragraph" or "Module - Class - Method".
+However, Whoosh supports two techniques for simulating the indexing and querying of hierarchical documents, that is, sets of documents that form a parent-child hierarchy, such as "Chapter - Section - Paragraph" or "Module - Class - Method".